Superalgos/Superalgos/README.md

 The two definitions work independently from each other, from within the same workspace.
 To trade live with both definitions at the same time, make sure you have a different API Keys configured in each definition, and run one live trading session on each of the definitions.

+You may delete the "Keep Data Up-toDate" task manager from the second definition to avoid running duplicate instances of the processes handling sensors and indicators.

 # Troubleshooting

 ## My System Gets Slow